muratk5n/thirdwave/en/README.md

 ---

+Apple datacenters run on Linux.

 "Ew but I use Apple, I'm all commercial".

+---

-Apple datacenters run on Linux (free, open-source).
+It is based on the Linux OS (free, open-source).

+"My Android phone is so sleek, fine commercial product"

 ---